MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 in the content of the example service.

 It also starts with the api version, just like Deployment object.
-But now, the kind of this object is Service.
+But now, the kind of this object is `Service`.

 ```yaml
 apiVersion: v1